Icon illustration of a check list with one box checked

 2. the head of the student’s graduate program; and,

-3. the Graduate School.
+3. the J. Jeffrey and Ann Marie Fox Graduate School.

-1. Specifically, the dissertation must meet editorial standards specified by the Graduate School so that it constitutes an official University record for inclusion in the University Libraries.
+1. Specifically, the dissertation must meet editorial standards specified by the Fox Graduate School so that it constitutes an official University record for inclusion in the University Libraries.

 4. The dissertation must be made available to the public through inclusion in the University Libraries.